77YQ77/scBIT/README.md

 The users should first utilize codes for **_scRNA embedding_** to generate the gene subgraph embeddings for snRNA data.
 Subsequently, the users can leverage the codes for **_AD diagnosis_**, which learns the feature embeddings from fMRI samples and can adaptively fuse the knowledge from fMRI samples and snRNA data to improve the diagnostic performance of Alzheimer's disease.

 ### Installation
-Since these two stages are conducted in different environments, the users are encouraged to create different virtual environments and run the following command to install the required packages, respectively.
+Since these two stages are conducted in different environments, the users are encouraged to create different virtual environments and run the following commands to install the required packages.
 * for installing reliance of scRNA_embedding:
 ```
 pip install -r scRNA_embedding/requirements.txt